 Open, airy, rolled-off, dark etc, there is a lot to say about the high frequencies

-After having discussed about this many times, it is my belief that many people misinterpret what they hear or label the phenomenon incorrectly.
-For starters: treble that is perceived and described as being rolled off is often in fact not rolled off at all, just less forward in the upper mids.
-Please read on!
+After having discussed this many times, it is my belief that many people misinterpret what they hear or label the phenomenon incorrectly.
+For starters: treble that is perceived and described as being rolled off is often not rolled off at all, just less forward in the upper mids.

-Every component that I've heard so far, about which people say that it has rolled off treble, doesn't sound rolled off in my opinion.
+Every component that I’ve heard so far, about which people say that it has rolled off treble, doesn’t sound rolled off in my opinion.
 Rather, the upper mid frequencies are less forward, making the component sound less bright.
-But the actual upper high frequencies in these examples are often open and airy.
-It is just that many people don't perceive upper air as such.
+But the actual upper high frequencies in these examples are often open and airy, as is the case with many Jeff Rowland products such as they Synergy preamp and model 6 poweramps.
+It is just that many people don’t perceive upper air as such.

 The last side-step I’m taking, before moving on with the actual subject of this article is the matter of dynamics.
 Again this is a subject prone to misinterpretation.
 The common interpretation of dynamics is very much the same as loudness.
 The more forward and loud sounds are, the more dynamic we think they are.
 But this is seeing it wrong.
 Actual dynamics describe the difference between the softest and loudest sounds.
 The bigger the difference, the higher dynamics are.
 But a lot of components are shifted towards tha louder end of the scale.
 These products do sound very lively and dynamic but in fact they truncate the dynamic range into the louder end of the spectrum, overseeing the softest and subtlest sounds.
 If you turn this around, you can also look at the softest side of the scale.
 If a component can differentiate between super-soft and intricate sounds at various low levels but doesn’t shout while doing so, we tend to think that it is undynamic while in fact it is just as dynamic, only slid on the dynamics-scale.
 To make matters worse, many amplifiers truncate dynamics into the last bit of the scale and while they sound very lively and dynamic to many people, in fact they are compressing all sounds into the louder end of the scale.
 By doing so, they are actually undynamic.
 Even though they sound impressive at first.